10” server racks are great for organising small equipment that is way too small for the full size of standard 19” racks.

-The DeskPi RackMate 10” server racks are very nice for organising smaller equipment.
+DeskPi’s RackMate series is very nice.
 They’re available in 4U (model T0), 8U (T1) and 12U (T2).
-However, only the T1 is available in India, with the price inflated from USD 120 to INR 16,000, over 50%.
+However, only the T1 is available in India, with the price inflated from USD 120 to INR 16,100, over 50%.
+I’ve obtained a T1 and like the quality, but don’t like the price and need a smaller rack, so I’ve made my own from aluminium extrusions.
+This is a guide to what I’ve learnt and how you can make your own.

-- Server racks use legacy imperial units instead of metric, reflecting their age (standards established 1910s–1930s)
+- Server racks use legacy imperial units instead of metric, reflecting their age (standards established 1910s–1930s).

-- 10” and 19” refers to the width of the mounted equipment including some margin.
-The actual distance between the centres of the screw holes is a (somewhat arbitrary) 236.525mm (9.312”) for 10” and 465.12mm (18.312”) for 19”
+- 10” and 19” originally referred to the outer breadth of the rack.
+The actual distance between the centres of the screw holes is a (somewhat arbitrary) 236.525mm (9.312”) for 10” and 465.12mm (18.312”) for 19”.

-- One unit height (1U) is 1.75” or 44.45mm
+- One unit height (1U) is 1.75” or 44.45mm.

 - There is no standard for the depth of the rack.
-RackMate T0 and T1 are 200mm deep, while T2 is 260mm (note the switch to metric)
+RackMate T0 and T1 are 200mm deep, while T2 is 260mm.
+200mm is just enough to fit a Mini-ITX board (170×170mm).

 Next, the height.
 1U is 44.45mm, 4U is 4×, 177.8mm.
 We’ll round this up to 180mm because extra height is not a liability to the spec, while reduced height will make 1U unusable.
 To make a T or L join between extrusions, one of them has to be sufficiently longer.
 Add 20mm at either end.
 For 4U, that gives us 220mm per vertical bar, 4× total.
-Similarly, for 200mm depth we need 4× 180mm bars.
+Similarly, for 200mm depth we need 4× 160mm bars.
+These are our cutting specs, subject to some tweaking based on the joints:

-- 4× 216mm (width)
+- 4× 216mm (breadth)

 - 4× 220mm (height)